mrismanaziz/Reforestation/README.md

-## Why did Mozart kill all his chickens?
-Because when he asked them who the best composer was, they'd all say "Bach bach bach!"
+## Why did the banana go to the doctor?
+He was not "peeling" well.